SixLabors/docs/articles/polygonclipper/index.md

 Under the hood, the boolean-operation pipeline is based on a Martinez-Rueda sweep-line approach for complex polygon clipping, while normalization uses a separate Vatti/Clipper2-inspired cleanup path for resolving self-intersections and overlaps into positive-winding output.
 You do not need to understand those algorithms to use the library well, but it helps explain why PolygonClipper is comfortable with complex contour topology.

+The library works with geometry, not pixels.
+Coordinates are numeric vertices, contours are rings, and polygons are collections of rings with explicit hierarchy for holes.
+That makes PolygonClipper useful before rendering, export, hit testing, path cleanup, or any workflow where you need the region itself rather than a raster mask.

+Most users should begin with the static boolean, normalization, and stroking entry points.
+They take ordinary polygon inputs and return new polygon geometry, so the result can be inspected, transformed, rendered, serialized, or handed to another geometry pipeline.

 ### License
 PolygonClipper is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/PolygonClipper/blob/main/LICENSE).
 See https://sixlabors.com/pricing for commercial licensing details.